List of adoption dates of the Gregorian calendar by country

 This is a list of adoption dates of the Gregorian calendar by country.
 For explanation, see the article about the Gregorian calendar.

 Except where stated otherwise, the transition was a move by the civil authorities from the Julian to the Gregorian calendar.
 In religious sources it could be that the Julian calendar was used for a longer period of time, in particular by Protestant and Eastern Orthodox churches.
 The historic area does not necessarily match the present-day area or country.
-The column 'Present country' only provides a logic search entry.
+The column "Present country" only provides a logic search entry.
 With a few exceptions, the former colonies of European powers are not shown separately.

-There are only four countries which have not adopted the Gregorian calendar: Ethiopia (Ethiopian calendar), Nepal (Vikram Samvat and Nepal Sambat), Iran and Afghanistan (Solar Hijri calendar).
+There are only four countries which have not adopted the Gregorian calendar for civil use: Ethiopia (Ethiopian calendar), Nepal (Vikram Samvat and Nepal Sambat), Iran (Solar Hijri calendar) and Afghanistan (Lunar Hijri Calendar).
+Thailand has adopted the Gregorian calendar for days and months, but uses its own era for years: the Buddhist era.
+Many countries also continue to use traditional calendars for religious and ceremonial purposes.